vectordotdev/vector/lib/vector-vrl/tests/README.md

 - **I've made changes to VRL, resulting in many broken tests!**

-  This is an unfortunate — but expected — side-effect of using "UI testing".
+  This is an unfortunate—but expected—side effect of using "UI testing".

   We're planning on adding a `--update-tests` flag to mass-update existing tests in one go, but until then, you'll have to update tests manually.